 POPULARITY

-Embroidered patches have long been more popular and trendy.
-Hundred of custom embroidered manufacturers in the U.S. believe, woven patches will look out of place, especially jacket ones.
+Embroidered patches have long been a trendy choice.
+Hundreds of custom embroidered manufacturers in the U.S. believe woven patches will look out of place, especially on jackets.

 COLORS

-When it comes to having more colors in one custom patch, woven emblems and logos are limited to eight colors.
-Of course with more details compared to the embroidered one.
+When it comes to having more colors in a single custom patch, woven emblems and logos are typically limited to eight colors.
+Of course, with more details compared to the embroidered one.
 Custom embroidered patches, however, may be up to 24 colors in a single design.

 TEXT FONT

-Experts in our team advise you which patch style is best for your organization.
+Patches Mania USA helps many small businesses choose the right custom-made patch type.
+We help you stay in-trend with our team creating high-quality custom patches wholesale.
+Our team’s experts advise you on which patch style is best for your organization.
 You can email your design and queries to sales@patchesmania.com.
-You can buy physical patches at your doorstep in under 10 business days or even you can get digitized machine files only.
-Get your first order with 20% flat off and a free digital sample now.
+You can purchase physical patches at your doorstep within 10 business days, or opt for digitized machine files only.
+Get your first order with a 20% flat off and a free digital sample now.